 Mode of study

-The course is offered in extended full-time mode which runs for 60 weeks over two academic years.
+MA Design for Industry 5.0 is offered in extended full-time mode which runs for 60 weeks over two academic years.
 You will be expected to commit 30 hours per week to study, which includes teaching time and independent study.
 This will be a combination of studio, workshop and research activities.

-The course has been designed in this way to enable you to pursue studies, while also undertaking part-time employment, internships or care responsibilities.
+The course has been designed in this way to enable you to pursue studies, while also undertaking part-time employment, internships, or responsibilities to care for others.

 Credit and award requirements

 Under the Framework for Higher Education Qualifications, an MA is Level 7.
-All units must be passed in order to achieve the MA but the classification of the award is derived from the mark for the final unit only.
+All units must be passed to achieve the MA, but the classification of the award is derived from the mark for the final unit only.